Differences between Syncs

 Suggestion: You can use the "Two-Way Sync" in Disk Master.

-For example, there are files A and B in the source and destination directory after sync.
+There are files A and B in the source and destination directories after synchronization.

-If you modify A or add a new file C in the source directory, the modified A and new C will be in the destination directory after the next successful sync.
+If you modify a file A or add a new file C in the source directory, they will be synced to the destination directory after the next successful sync.

 Related Articles